Pretty-Good-Freedom-Tech/brainstorm/README.md

-# Hasenpfeffr
+# Brainstorm (rebranding from Hasenpfeffr)

-Hasenpfeffr is the precursor and most up-to-date iteration of Brainstorm: a _Personalized Webs of Trust Nostr relay_ that uses advanced techniques to calculate personalized webs of trust, resulting in high-quality, spam-free nostr content, curated by _your_ Nostr community.
+Brainstorm is a _Personalized Webs of Trust Nostr relay_ that uses advanced techniques to calculate personalized webs of trust, resulting in high-quality, spam-free nostr content, curated by _your_ Nostr community.
 It is currently in alpha and is not yet ready for production use.
-Once a stable version is ready, it will be renamed Brainstorm.

-Thoughts on branding: for now, the hasenpfeffr repo (this repo) is a prototype for Brainstorm.
-Eventually, I may containerize Brainstorm, at which point I will reuse "hasenpfeffr" to refer strictly to the ETL pipeline between the strfry nostr relay and the Neo4j database (and may include WoT calculations?).
-At that point Strfry, Neo4j, and Hasenpfeffr may each have their own containers.

-## Why use Hasenpfeffr?
+## Why use Brainstorm?

-- You and your friends can use your hasenpfeffr relay as a normal Nostr content relay, with spam and other unwanted content removed using state of the art WoT technology
+- You and your friends can use your Brainstorm relay as a normal Nostr content relay, with spam and other unwanted content removed using state of the art WoT technology
 - Export personalized WoT scores as NIP-85 Trusted Assertions (kind 30382 events), ready for usage by all NIP-85-compliant clients

 <img src="docs/img/hasenpfeffr.png" width="100%" />